 - Finally, fluff your bow.
 Make it pretty.
 Don’t handle it too much though or it will begin to appear wrinkled. (not really the look you’re going for on this)

-- Attach to your gift bag handles by securing with your twine.
+- Attach to your gift bag handles by securing them with your twine.

 You can get super creative with the patterned tissue papers and make the gift bows even more fun and unique.
 This was my MacKenzie Childs Courtly Check tissue paper gift bow.
 Keep in mind that the nicer the tissue paper, the thicker it is and the fluffier it will be!